nickemma/nicholas-portfolio/README.md

 # 📖 Personal Portfolio <a name="about-project"></a>

 **Personal Portfolio** This is my personal portfolio where I showcase some of my projects I built so far which I designed myself.
-Additionally..
+Additionally.

 ## 🛠 Built With <a name="built-with"></a>